Special Circumstances

 Examples of circumstances that do NOT qualify for a review include:

-- Voluntary loss of income (e.g., choosing to quit a job, or reduce hours worked, etc.)
+- Voluntary loss of income (e.g., choosing to quit a job, or reducing hours worked, etc.)

 - Change in marital status before filing the FAFSA

-Students who believe their circumstances may qualify for a special circumstance review should contact Student Central to learn more about the appeal process and the documentation they will need to provide to explain the change(s) in their circumstances.
+Students who believe their circumstances may qualify for a review should contact an advisor in Student Central to learn more about the appeal process and the documentation they will need to provide to explain the change(s) in their circumstances.
 The review period for the current academic/award year ends June 30.
 The review period for the upcoming academic/award year begins July 1.